VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ## Limiters

-LogsQL provides the following functionality for limiting the amounts of returned log entries:
+LogsQL provides the following functionality for limiting the number of returned log entries:

 - `error | head 10` - returns up to 10 log entries with the `error` [word](#word).

-LogsQL will support the ability to page the returned results.
+- `error | skip 10` - skips the first 10 log entris with the `error` [word](#word).

+It is recommended [sorting](#sorting) entries before limiting the number of returned log entries, in order to get consistent results.

 It is possible to limit the returned results with `head`, `tail`, `less`, etc. Unix commands according to [these docs](https://docs.victoriametrics.com/VictoriaLogs/querying/#command-line).